irsat000/CAI-Tools/README.md

 ###### Download to read offline
 It downloads an .html file which is a web page.
 You can read all your conversations offline with this file.
 ###### Raw Dump (json)
 It downloads the entire chat history and includes your character settings.
-It's compatible with Character Creation app. https://zoltanai.github.io/character-editor/ You can dump it here and create a character .json file or card.
-You can theen use these files to create a new character in Pygmalion AI.
+You can use these two options to train models.
 ###### Raw Dump (anonymous)
-This is a better option if you want to hide your first name, username, display name etc. Feel free to dump this here https://dump.nopanda.io/ to train Pygmalion AI with your existing chats.
+This is a better option if you want to hide your first name, username, display name etc.
 ###### Download as example chat
 This turns your chats into example chat/definition format so you can re-use them, both in CAI and Pygmalion AI.
 It downloads a .txt file, which is a text document.
 All you need to do is copy paste the content.